The Importance of Salt in Your Diet

 Have you ever heard of hyponatremia?
-This is a fancy way of saying that one has low levels of sodium in their blood.
-Did you know that this is actually fairly common?
-In fact, over 3 to 6 million cases require medical treatment each year (Springer, Gabler & LoVecchio, 2016).
+This is a fancy way of saying that one has low sodium levels in their blood.
+Did you know that this is fairly common?
+Over 3 to 6 million cases require medical treatment yearly (Springer, Gabler & LoVecchio, 2016).
 But how can this be?
 We are told to avoid salt.
 Has anyone ever really questioned why?

 The FDA states that “the average daily sodium intake for Americans is 3,400 milligrams per day, an excessive amount that raises blood pressure and poses health risks.
 In general, Americans should limit daily sodium consumption to 2,300 milligrams, but this is an upper safe limit, not a recommended daily allowance.“

 Let us think about this in-depth for a moment.
-When you get sick and go to the hospital, what is the first thing they pop in your veins?
+When you get sick and go to the hospital, what is the first thing they pop into your veins?
 Saline solution, right?
-When we get a sinus infection, a good therapy is to irrigate our sinuses with saline solution.
-When your eye gets something in it, what do we put in it?
+When we get a sinus infection, a good therapy is to irrigate our sinuses with a saline solution.
+When your eye gets something in it, what do you put in it?
 Saline solution, right?
-When you get a sore throat, what do we do?
+When you get a sore throat, what do you do?
 Gargle with saltwater!

-Well, to be clear, the saline solution is basically saltwater.
+Well, to be clear, the saline solution is basically salt water.
 It is sodium chloride (NaCl, table salt) in water.
-It is used to flush wounds and skin abrasions, rinsing contact lenses, and various other health purposes.
+It is used to flush wounds and skin abrasions, rinse contact lenses, and various other health purposes.

 Well, thank goodness for actual science.
-As noted in Scientific American, in 2003, the Cochrane Collaboration, an international, independent, not-for-profit health care research organization funded in part by the U.S. Department of Health and Human Services; they concluded that “there is little evidence for long-term benefit from reducing salt intake (Moyer, 2011).”
-In fact, back in 2011, the American Journal of Hypertension found “no strong evidence that cutting salt intake reduces the risk for heart attacks, strokes or death in people with normal or high blood pressure (Taylor, Ashton, Moxham, Hooper & Ebrahim, 2011).”
+As noted in Scientific American, in 2003, the Cochrane Collaboration, an international, independent, not-for-profit healthcare research organization funded in part by the U.S. Department of Health and Human Services, concluded that “there is little evidence for long-term benefit from reducing salt intake (Moyer, 2011).”
+In fact, in 2011, the American Journal of Hypertension found “no strong evidence that cutting salt intake reduces the risk for heart attacks, strokes or death in people with normal or high blood pressure (Taylor, Ashton, Moxham, Hooper & Ebrahim, 2011).”
 Many other studies have found similar conclusions.
 So why doesn’t your doctor know this?
-Well, he or she probably does know it, but perhaps you have to ask yourself whether it gets them paid to see you any less?
+Well, they probably do know it, but perhaps you have to ask yourself whether it gets them paid to see you any less.

 True, some will point to the Japanese and say that they have a higher risk of stroke, and American medicine is quick to blame the salt.
 But consider ALCOHOL!
 In Japan, there is something known as “Karōshi.”
 You will not hear about things like this in America.
 It means “death from overwork.”